Padel Mexicano

 How do you score in Mexicano?

-In Mexicano you use point-per-rally scoring.
+Mexicano uses point-per-rally scoring, and because the leaderboard is built straight from those running totals, every point you win shapes who you face next round.
 Instead of 15, 30, 40 and game, you earn one point for every rally you win.

 • Each match is played to a set number of points — usually 16, 24 or 32 — or for a fixed time of 10–20 minutes per round.